b-lukaszuk/rust_luzne_zadanka/BS_wJ/toothpaste/README.md

 ## Task description

-Write a solution to the toothpaste problem as explained in detail [here] (https://b-lukaszuk.github.io/BS_wJ_eng/toothpaste.html).
+Write a solution to the toothpaste problem as explained in detail [here](https://b-lukaszuk.github.io/BS_wJ_eng/toothpaste.html).

 ## Caution note